Activating the mailbox Guard

 -

-Encrypt email drafts when composing encrypted emails
+Encrypt draft email messages when composing encrypted email messages

 Saves drafts of encrypted messages already encrypted on the server.